webplatform/docs-wpd/Manual_Of_Style/Code_sample_best_practices/index.md

 {{Page_Title}}
 {{Flags}}
 {{Summary_Section|This page provides an overview of best practices to follow when authoring articles to help standardize the content presented.
-Follow these guidelines to choose proper page URLs, format code snippets, add titles and structure the content you are writing.  }}
+Follow these guidelines to choose proper page URLs, format code snippets, add titles and structure the content you are writing.}}
 {{Basic Page}}
 ==Overview==
 This topic provides guidance for writing code and markup samples and snippets for documentation published to webplatform.org.
 It is meant to provide a quality bar for code samples and snippets, and to provide consistency of style across this documentation, not functionality.